saeyoungkim/smartpay-interview/smartcloud-prices/README.md

 3. But also, This API server must have fast response
 4. Multiple user use this application at the same time.
 5. This API server is not updated often
-6. This API server is working on machine, not local
-7. The list of instances will be updated
+6. The list of instances will be updated
    - It is possible for application to send the wrong instance name to API server even if we have assumption #1

 # Any design decisions you make